nicholast25/AirPollutionPINN/BangkokCity/README.md

 # BangkokCity

-This directory contains the implementation of the CO and NO₂ reconstruction framework for the Bangkok Metropolitan Area.
+This directory contains the implementation of the CO and NO₂ reconstruction framework for the Bangkok City.

 The files mainly represent the model implementation pipeline, including: